 Located in Eatonville, the Hurston Museum takes you on a journey through history starting with the acclaimed author Zora Neale Hurston’s humble beginnings.
 From 19th-century furniture crafted by slaves to contemporary paintings by urban children, the museum showcases the work of many African artists.
 Entrance is free.

-This sobering Holocaust museum at Maitland, around 15 minutes’ drive from central Orlando, is home to a large collection of artifacts from the Holocaust.
+This sobering Holocaust museum at Maitland, around 15 minutes’ drive from Downtown, is home to a large collection of artefacts from the Holocaust.
 It’s open every day except Saturdays.

-A sprawling country estate some 25 miles west of Orlando, Lakeridge ranks as Florida’s largest premium winery.
+A sprawling country estate some 25 miles west of the city, Lakeridge ranks as Florida’s largest premium winery.
 Complimentary tours and wine tasting are offered 7 days a week and there are many free festivals and events throughout the year.

 Check out the giant fermenting vats and learn how organic beer is brewed on a tour of Orlando’s only organic beer brewery.
 Every weekend the Orlando Brewing Company offers free brewery tours and free live entertainment on the outdoor stage.

-Overlooking Lake Eola in downtown Orlando, World of Beer is a top spot to watch the sun set over the city.
+Overlooking Lake Eola in downtown, World of Beer is a top spot to watch the sun set over the city.
 There’s a daily happy hour, plus great value pub grub and free live music shows.

-Located across Orlando, these health markets offer free wellness workshops, guest speakers and free samples of organic food.
+Located across the city, these health markets offer free wellness workshops, guest speakers and free samples of organic food.

-The Eden Bar outside the Enzian Theater in Maitland offers daily drinks specials including happy hour and Wednesday night beer pitchers for just $9.
+The Eden Bar outside the Enzian Theater in Maitland offers daily drinks specials including happy hour and Wednesday night beer pitchers for around $9.

 Mix running with pleasure with Running for Brews, Orlando’s most famous beer-based running club.
 Runners meet up at Graffiti Junktion every Wednesday night at 7pm and then proceed to run a 5km route around the neighborhood.
 At the end there are cold craft brews for free.